BluePear/PnPTweaks/README.md

 # PnPTweaks
-A mod for Baldur's Gate: Enhanced Edition
+A mod for BGEE and BG2EE

-v1.0
+v1.01

 This mod has five optional components: